List of Intercity-Express lines in Germany: 89

 Line 89 was reintroduced with the timetable change in December 2016.
 Munich is connected with Feldkirch via Innsbruck once a day.
 Services on the line run only on Saturdays in the winter sports and the summer season.

 90

 The 90 line connects Munich with Vienna and Budapest every two hours.
 At the weekend, a train pair is extended via Stuttgart to Frankfurt, although Günzburg is served only by trains running towards Frankfurt.
-It is one of the few ICE lines operated with Railjets.
+It is one of the few ICE lines operated with Railjets (RJX).

 91

-Line 91 begins in Frankfurt am Main and runs via Würzburg and Nuremberg to Vienna every two hours.
-Two pairs of trains go via Frankfurt to Dortmund.
-Another pair of trains leaves from Würzburg deviating via Fulda to Hamburg.
-A section between Hamburg and Dortmund was dropped in December 2018.
+Line 91 begins in Dortmund and runs via Würzburg and Nuremberg to Vienna every two hours.
+A pair of trains leaves from Würzburg deviating via Fulda to Hamburg, which means that cities west of Würzburg have a frequency gap in both directions.

-Since December 2018, there has been a daily train pair between Berlin and Vienna (ICE 92/93).
-Since December 2021, the service has started and ended at Hamburg-Altona.
-This service stops at Straubing rather than at Plattling, the usual stop between Regensburg and Passau for line 91.
+There are two daily train pairs between Berlin and Vienna (ICE 92/93 and ICE 94/95).
+These services stop at Straubing rather than at Plattling, the usual stop between Regensburg and Passau for line 91.